Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-In these equations, bracketing indicates averaging both over a long period and over configurations.
-In Eqs.(\ref{autocorrelation_indiv}) and (\ref{fourth_moments_indiv}), we also take the averages over the neurons in the $E$ population.
+In these equations, bracketing indicates averaging over both time and configurations of the random connectivity.
+In Eqs.(\ref{autocorrelation_indiv}) and (\ref{fourth_moments_indiv}), we also take averages over population $k$ in direct simulations and averages over microscopic Gaussian fluctuations in the corresponding MFT.
 The fourth-order statistics defined above vanish if the dynamics are Gaussian.
-Since the dynamics of the $E$ and $I$ populations are statistically the same, we omit the statistics for the $I$ population.
+For the direct simulations, we show only the statistics of the $E$ population, because those of the $I$ population are essentially the same.

-The panels in Fig.\ref{figure_statistics_of_dynamics}(a)--(d) compare these calculated statistics, and show good agreement between the theory and direct simulations.
+The panels in Fig.\ref{figure_statistics_of_dynamics} compare these calculated statistics, and they show good agreement between the theory and direct simulations.
 This indicates that our theory predicts the behavior of the model quantitatively, at least statistically.
-In this figure, we also note that the fourth-order statistics have large values for networks with large values of $g_0$, and small values for networks with small values of $g_0$.
-This implies the highly non-Gaussian nature of the dynamics for large values of $g_0$.
+In this figure, we also observe large fourth-order statistics for networks with large values of $g_0$, which implies the highly non-Gaussian nature of the dynamics.

 For the autocorrelation functions defined above, one would expect a perturbative expansion to provide a good analytical approximation, as it does for many physical systems.
 We can actually formulate such a method by expanding the dynamics around $g_0=0$.
-However, it is numerically intractable to carry out the calculation of even the first-order expansion.
-See Appendix \ref{perturbative_expansion_chaos} for this point.
-Here, we restrict ourselves to showing only the zero-th order term, $\mu (\tau )\approx g_0^2D_0(t,t+\tau)/\sigma _0^2$, of this perturbative expansion [Fig.\ref{figure_statistics_of_dynamics}(a) and (c)].
-Here, $D_0(t,t+\tau )$ is the autocorrelation function of microscopic variables $\delta h_i^{(k)}$ for $g_0=0$.
+However, it is numerically intractable to carry out the calculation of even the first-order expansion [see Appendix \ref{perturbative_expansion_chaos}].
+Here, we restrict ourselves to showing only the zero-th order term, $\mu (\tau )\approx g_0^2D_0(\tau)/\sigma _0^2$, of this perturbative expansion [Fig.\ref{figure_statistics_of_dynamics}(a) and (c)].
+Here, $D_0(\tau )$ is the autocorrelation function of the microscopic variables $\delta h_i^{(k)}$ for $g_0=0$.
 This zero-th order approximation gives vanishing fourth-order statistics: $\kappa (\tau )=q(\tau )=0$.
-For small values of $g_0$, this solution shows relatively good agreement with the estimate obtained from simulations, while it does not do so for large values of $g_0$.
+For small values of $g_0$, this solution shows relatively good agreement with the estimate obtained from direct simulations, while it does not do so for large values of $g_0$.